-Rosie Kay Dance Company’s acclaimed production 5 SOLDIERS was brought to a whole new audience with the live streaming of a performance from a working Army drill hall in central London on September 8th.
+Rosie Kay Dance Company’s acclaimed production 5 SOLDIERS was brought to a whole new audience with the live streaming of a performance from a working Army drill hall in central London in September 2017

 In 2008, choreographer Rosie Kay joined the 4th Battalion The Rifles, to watch and participate in full battle exercises on Dartmoor and Salisbury Plain, and visited the Defence and National Rehabilitation Centre for our Armed Forces to learn about the effects of conflict.
 What came of these observations is now an award-winning, five-star work, 5 SOLDIERS.